Secrets To A Faster And Easier Labor

 Have a birth plan ready way before your official due date and talk through it with your birth partner.
 It does reduce anxiety and lets you feel more in control.
 On the one hand, you will be able to visualize what birth will be like and help you be informed.
 On the other hand, it will give medical staff an idea on how you wish your ideal labor to be, so they can act towards it.
 I personally found that having a written birth plan, while being open to adjustments as needed during birth, increased my whole birth experience.
 The midwives tried to stick to it as much as possible, even when I was too exhausted to remember what I wanted in the first place.

 Keeping mobile and adopting different positions as neededis the key to a faster and easier labor.
 Staying active through out labor and changing to different positions can be great for pain management and labor progress.
-Walking and using a birth ball, for example, can stimulate contractions when things are slowing down.
+Walking and using a birth ball, like The Birth Ball for example, can stimulate contractions when things are slowing down.
 Additionally, squatting, kneeling and upright positions can help the baby to get into an optimal position and to pass through the pelvis.

 Sleep, Food, Hydration